turnerdaniel/Text-Editor/README.md

 ### Usage

 Haskell requires that operations are always performed on a variable.
-Therfore, each function must be provided with a parameter and assigned an output location.
+Therefore, each function must be provided with a parameter and assigned an output location.
 Example:

 ```bash
 b = initialise a "The spectacle before us was indeed sublime"